Local mother with rare disease searching for new kidney

 “This is my only child [now] … I would give her both of [my kidneys], I would rather see myself go than see her go before me,” Catrina said.

 If you want to find out if you could be a match, call UAB’s Living Donor Program.
-She is also on the transplant list at Vanderbilt Kidney and Liver Transplant Center in Nashville, TN, and the Ascension Sacred Heart Kidney Transplant Center in Pensacola, FLA.
+She is also on the transplant list at Vanderbilt Kidney and Liver Transplant Center in Nashville, Tennessee, and the Ascension Sacred Heart Kidney Transplant Center in Pensacola, Florida.